Dai0526/CFSTeamProject/Analyzer/README.md

 # Analyzer
-Directory for python 3 project to analyze log
+A Python Prject for log analysis